Trump delivers first public remarks in over a week on COVID-19 vaccine efforts

 WASHINGTON - President Donald Trump delivered an update Friday on Operation Warp Speed, the White House effort to get a COVID-19 vaccine to market.

-The event marks the president’s first address in more than a week, and his first since major news outlets, including AP News and FOX News, projected that Joe Biden won the 2020 presidential election.
+The event marked the president’s first address in more than a week, and his first since major news outlets, including the Associated Press and FOX News, projected that Joe Biden won the 2020 presidential election.

-Trump was briefed by advisers in the Oval Office earlier Friday on the subject and will speak at 4 p.m.
-ET from the Rose Garden, according to the White House.
+Trump was briefed by advisers in the Oval Office earlier Friday on the subject and spoke from the Rose Garden.

+Trump called U.S. work on the vaccine the “single greatest mobilization in U.S. history” in pioneering and developing vaccines and therapies in record time — five times faster than the 8 to 12 years it normally takes.

-The address comes at a time when the virus is surging again across the U.S., sending death, hospitalization and new infection figures soaring.
+The address came at a time when the virus is surging again across the U.S., sending deaths, hospitalization and new infection figures soaring.
 COVID-19 is blamed for more than 240,000 deaths and over 10.4 million confirmed cases in the U.S., according to data compiled by Johns Hopkins University.

 RELATED: Holiday plans?
 Map shows real-time COVID-19 risk for gatherings, by county